igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 Our wedding reception was modest but plentiful and fun.
 Dozens of relatives and friends attended—including my parents, siblings, and an aunt that worked tirelessly that day to decorate the hall we held our reception in.
 We ate a delicious meal prepared by the catering business Vero worked for on weekends and danced until late that night.

-After the reception, we travelled 500 km north to Santiago, where we were [sealed in the temple](https://www.churchofjesuschrist.org/temples/what-happens-in-a-temple-sealing?lang=eng) the following day.
+After the reception, Vero and I travelled 500 km north to Santiago, where we were [sealed in the temple](https://www.churchofjesuschrist.org/temples/what-happens-in-a-temple-sealing?lang=eng) the following day.
 This ordinance extended our civil marriage beyond death, and deepened our commitment to each other.
 Then we flew to Uruguay and spent our honeymoon in Punta del Este.

 ### First apartment